What is fan fiction?

 Flesh out the world

 Expanding the setting of your fanfiction is another crucial step in turning it into a novel.
 Consider the world your story takes place in, and think about how you can build on it.
 What new locations can you introduce?
 What new cultures or societies can you create?
-By expanding the setting, you can make the story richer and more immersive.
+Expanding the setting can make the story richer and more immersive.

 Revise the prose